Free Maryland Criminal & Arrest Record Search (All MD Counties)

 While contacting or going to the county Clerk’s Office can help find older criminal records, searching the state-wide Maryland Judiciary Case Search may still be a great first option because that database includes recent arrests and older criminal records.

-The broadest way to determine if someone is in a Maryland jail or has a criminal hisotry is to use the statewide criminal record search feature through the Maryland Judiciary Case Search.
+The broadest way to determine if someone is in a Maryland jail or has a criminal history is to use the statewide criminal record search feature through the Maryland Judiciary Case Search.
 This case search is also a great and free way to help someone figure if they were charged with a crime after an encounter with law enforcement.

 To search for an individual, follow these steps: